 ii) a Phase III multi-centre RCT

-The feasibility phase will assess recruitment, the randomisation process and deliverability of the treatment.
+The feasibility phase assessed recruitment, the randomisation process and deliverability of the treatment.

-The Phase III study will be a prospective, multi-centre RCT to determine if the use of a collagen tissue matrix (Strattice®) reduces the incidence of clinically detectable stoma closure site hernias at two years as compared to standard closure techniques.
+The Phase III study is a prospective, multi-centre RCT to determine if the use of a collagen tissue matrix (Strattice®) reduces the incidence of clinically detectable stoma closure site hernias at two years as compared to standard closure techniques.

 Objectives of the feasibility trial